Abeer-Haroon/AI-Treasure-Hunt-With-Watson/README.md

 4. Creating Visual Recognition Models

    - Click **Create a Class**.
 Give it a name.
 Create at least 2 classes.
-In this tutorial, "Trees" and "IBMlogo".
+In this tutorial, 5 classes: "Trees", "BurjKhalifa",   "BurjArab", "MiracleGarden", and "GlowGarden".
    - Upload the zip files for the dataset. **Upload to Project** > Browse > Choose folder.
    - Open the class you want to add the dataset to.
 Click on the uploaded zip folder on the right > **Add to Model**